 By completing the PQQ you demonstrate to the client that your business is a suitable business to carry out the work.
-This questionnaire is purely to “select” the most suitable businesses to bid.
+This questionnaire is purely to “select” the most suitable businesses to bid on.
 The “selected” businesses will then be bidding against their peers.
-This removes the under qualified businesses.
-If you meet the PQQ requirements and score above the cut off number of bidders, you will then be Invited to Tender, (ITT).
+This removes the underqualified businesses.
+If you meet the PQQ requirements and score above the cut-off a number of bidders, you will then be Invited to Tender, (ITT).

 Invitation to Tender (ITT)